Techgrounds-Cloud-9/cloud-9-Atalla90/02_Linux_1/Exercise 3 - Setting Up Linux.md

 ## Key terminology
 [Linux: a family of open-source operating systems that use the same kernel.

-GUI: Graphical User Interface, which contains dashboards where a program can be controled.
+GUI: Graphical User Interface, which contains dashboards where a program can be controlled.

 CLI: Command Line Interface, where a program can be controlled through entered commands.